Harvard-CS145/mininet_topology/README.md

 - `controller/controller_circle.py`.
 This file contains how you insert forwarding rules into P4 switches.
 - `report/report.md`.
 Please write the description of your work in `report/report.md` file (the `report` directory locates at the root directory of project 0).
 The description includes:
 	- How do you write forwarding rules in the `controller/controller_circle.py` file, and why do those rules work to enable communications between each pair of hosts.
 	- After running the applications, you can get the evaluation results.
-Please run these applications on all hosts, i.e., on host `h1-h3`.
-You will get the average throughput of iperf and the streaming throughput from the video application.
-Write these evaluation results in this file.
+Please run these applications on any pair of hosts, i.e., on host `h1-h3`.
+You will get the average throughput of iperf and the streaming throughput (any observations) from the video application.
+Write these evaluation results and observations in this file.

 You are expected to use Github Classroom to submit your project.
 After completing a file, e.g., the `topology/p4app_circle.json` file, you can submit this file by using the following commands: